Nsfr750/MSR605/Docs/OMRON.md

 ```
 RES
 (ASCII) Meaning
-“ 00 ” No card is in the C/R.
+â€œ 00 â€ No card is in the C/R.
-“ 01 ” A card is in the Takeout Position.
+â€œ 01 â€ A card is in the Takeout Position.
-“ 02 ” A card is in the C/R.
+â€œ 02 â€ A card is in the C/R.
-“ 04 ” A card is in Read Start Position of the MM Sensor
+â€œ 04 â€ A card is in Read Start Position of the MM Sensor
-“ 10 ” IC Contact is pressed to the ICC.
+â€œ 10 â€ IC Contact is pressed to the ICC.
-“ 11 ” ICC is in the Activation Status.
+â€œ 11 â€ ICC is in the Activation Status.
-“ 20 ” Transmission to the ICC is completed. (with/ without Receiving Data, with SW1 + SW2)
+â€œ 20 â€ Transmission to the ICC is completed. (with/ without Receiving Data, with SW1 + SW2)
-“ 21 ” Continuous receiving Status from the ICC. (with Receiving Data, without SW1 + SW2)
+â€œ 21 â€ Continuous receiving Status from the ICC. (with Receiving Data, without SW1 + SW2)
-“ 22 ” Continuous sending Status to the ICC. (without Receiving Data, without SW1 + SW2)
+â€œ 22 â€ Continuous sending Status to the ICC. (without Receiving Data, without SW1 + SW2)
-“ 23 ” Ends the Completion of ICC Transmission by forcedly interruption.
+â€œ 23 â€ Ends the Completion of ICC Transmission by forcedly interruption.
-“ 30 ” In Down loading.
+â€œ 30 â€ In Down loading.
-“ 31 ” Normal Completion of Down loading, Status of Initial Reset Waiting.
+â€œ 31 â€ Normal Completion of Down loading, Status of Initial Reset Waiting.
 ```
 3.4.2 Status Table of Negative Response (Error Code) Response status (RES) of Negative Response Format shows the table below.